 MSc Physics (Condensed Matter Physics)

-- Plus two further modules chosen from a list of approved modules.
+- Plus three further modules including Order and Excitations and other modules from a list of approved modules.

 - Electronic structure methods